digitaldrivingschoolafrica/police-privacy/privacy-policy.md

+**Data Usage Policy for <Driving in Africa>**

+At <Driving in Africa>, we are committed to protecting the privacy of our users and ensuring the security and confidentiality of their personal data.
+This data usage policy is designed to inform you about how we collect, use, and protect your data.

+1. Data Collection

+When you use our <Driving in Africa> application, we collect the following data:

+1.1 Geolocation:** We collect your geolocation to facilitate coordination between you and the driving school.
+This allows the driving school to pick you up from your home for practical lessons.

+1.2 Personal Information:** We collect information such as your name, first name, date of birth, and place of birth for the purpose of registering you for the official driving license examination.
+This information is strictly necessary for this purpose.

+2. Use of Data

+We use the data collected as follows:

+- **Coordination of Practical Lessons:** Your geolocation is used to organize pick-up by the driving school at agreed-upon times.

+- **Registration for the Driving License Examination:** Your personal information is used to register you for the official driving license examination in accordance with legal requirements.

+3. Data Security

+We take appropriate security measures to protect your data against unauthorized use, loss, access, disclosure, alteration, or destruction.
+Your data is securely stored.

+**4. Data Sharing**

+Your data is exclusively shared with the driving school you have selected for your training.
+It is never shared with third parties or used for commercial purposes.

+5. Consent

+By using our <Driving in Africa> application, you consent to the collection and use of your data in accordance with this policy.

+---
 Privacy Policy
-Introduction
-Our privacy policy will help you understand what information we collect at Driving in africa, how Driving in africa uses it, and what choices you have.
-Driving in africa built the [AppName] app as a free app.
-This SERVICE is provided by [Company/AppName] at no cost and is intended for use as is.
-If you choose to use our Service, then you agree to the collection and use of information in relation with this policy.
-The Personal Information that we collect are used for providing and improving the Service.
-We will not use or share your information with anyone except as described in this Privacy Policy.
-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible in our website, unless otherwise defined in this Privacy Policy.

-Information Collection and Use
+6. Information Collection and Use

-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, email address, gender, location, pictures.
-The information that we request will be retained by us and used as described in this privacy policy.
-The app does use third party services that may collect information used to identify you.
+In order to enhance your user experience with our Service, we may request you to provide certain personally identifiable information, such as the user's name, email address, gender, location, and photos, among others.
+The information we collect will be stored and used by us in accordance with this privacy policy.
+The application may utilize third-party services that may collect information about you for identification purposes.

-Cookies
+7. Cookies

-Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
-These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.
+Cookies are files containing small amounts of data commonly used as anonymous unique identifiers.
+They are sent to your browser from the website you visit and are stored in your device's internal memory.

-This Services does not uses these “cookies” explicitly.
-However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
-You have the option to either accept or refuse these cookies, and know when a cookie is being sent to your device.
-If you choose to refuse our cookies, you may not be able to use some portions of this Service.
+This Service does not explicitly use these "cookies."
+However, the application may employ third-party code and libraries that use "cookies" to collect information and enhance their services.
+You have the option to accept or reject these cookies and to be informed when a cookie is sent to your device.
+If you choose to reject our cookies, you may not be able to use certain parts of this Service.

-Location Information
+8. Location Information

-Some of the services may use location information transmitted from users' mobile phones.
-We only use this information within the scope necessary for the designated service.
+Some features of the service may utilize location information transmitted from users' mobile phones.
+We only use this information to the extent necessary for the designated service.
+Thanks to your geolocation, we can pick you up from your home for training.

-Device Information
+9. Device Information
-We collect information from your device in some cases.
-The information will be utilized for the provision of better service and to prevent fraudulent acts.
-Additionally, such information will not include that which will identify the individual user.

-Service Providers
-We may employ third-party companies and individuals due to the following reasons:

-To facilitate our Service;
-To provide the Service on our behalf;
-To perform Service-related services; or
-To assist us in analyzing how our Service is used.
-We want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
-However, they are obligated not to disclose or use the information for any other purpose.

-Security
+10. Security

-We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.
+We highly value the trust you place in us by providing your personal information.
+Therefore, we strive to employ commercially acceptable means to protect it.
+However, please note that no method of transmission over the internet or electronic storage is entirely secure and reliable, and we cannot guarantee absolute security.

+11. Children's Privacy

-Children’s Privacy: This service is designed exclusively for individuals who are seeking to obtain a driver's license and is not intended for anyone under the age of 13.
+This service is exclusively designed for individuals seeking to obtain a driver's license and is not intended for children under the age of 13.
 We do not knowingly collect sensitive or personally identifiable information, especially from children under the age of 13.
 In the unlikely event that we become aware that a child under the age of 13 has provided us with any personal information, we will promptly delete this information from our servers.
 If you are a parent or guardian and believe that your child has inadvertently provided us with any personal information, please contact us immediately so that we can take the necessary actions.
 Please note that we do not provide government information, and we are not government-affiliated.

-Changes to This Privacy Policy
+12. Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.

-Contact Us
+13. Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
+If you have any questions or suggestions regarding our Privacy Policy, please feel free to contact us.

 Contact Information:
-email: the.driving.in.africa@gmail.com
+Email: the.driving.in.africa@gmail.com
+Website: www.drivinginafrica.com